fragcolor-xyz/shards/docs/docs/learn/shards/the-flow.md

 ## Do / Dispatch ##
 [`Do`](../../../reference/shards/General/Do) and [`Dispatch`](../../../reference/shards/General/Dispatch) allows you to run a Wire without having to schedule it on a Mesh.
 This is useful when you wish to reuse a Wire multiple times, similar to a function.

-??? "`Do` or `Dispatch`?"
-    `Do` disables passthrough, while `Dispatch` has it enabled.
-This means that `Dispatch` will have its output ignored at the end, while an output can be retrieved from the end of a Wire started with `Do`.

-    To learn more about passthrough, see the segment [here](../working-with-data/#passthrough).

-???
-"Why not `defn`?"
-    Since [`defn`](../../../reference/functions/macros/#defn) is used for creating functions in Shards, you might be wondering why is it not used instead.

-    This is due to how a Wire's state persists, unlike a function.
-A Wire will remember what happened when it was last called, while a function's only role is to take an input, execute its code, and produce an output.

-    For the example below, note that we used a Wire so that the number of apples can be tracked within the Wire.
-You can also check out [this](../what-is-shards/#to-wire-or-not) segment in the chapter before for another example.

 === "Command"

     ```{.clojure .annotate linenums="1"}